-Ordinarily, PhD students complete all their coursework (six half courses plus ENG8000HF) in the first year of the program, with the exceptions of ENG9900HS (taken in year 2) and ENG9500HY (taken in year 4).
+Ordinarily, PhD students complete all their coursework (six half courses plus ENG8000HF) in the first year of the program, with the exceptions of ENG9900H (*as of 2019-20, to be taken in year 3) and ENG9500HY (taken in year 4).
 In the Fall Term, first-year PhD students should take three half courses plus ENG8000HF; in the Winter Term, first-year PhD students should take three half courses.
 Students who have not otherwise fulfilled the History of the Language requirement must take as one of these six half courses either ENG1001HF, ENG6361H, ENG6362H, or ENG6365H.

 HISTORY OF THE LANGUAGE REQUIREMENT

-The Department requires Ph.D. candidates to have some knowledge of the history and development of the English language, especially in the early period.
-Accordingly, students who have not already completed a full-year undergraduate course in Old English (such as English 240Y, which is an introductory undergraduate course in Old English) with at least a B standing are required to complete one of the following:, English 1001H, English 6361H (History & Structure of the English Language I), English 6362H (History & Structure of the English Language II), English 6365H (Diasporic Englishes), or a special examination in Old English.
+The Department requires PhD candidates to have some knowledge of the history and development of the English language, especially in the early period.
+Accordingly, students who have not already completed a full-year undergraduate course in Old English (such as English 240Y, which is an introductory undergraduate course in Old English) with at least a B standing are required to complete one of the following:, ENG1001H, ENG6361H (History & Structure of the English Language I), ENG6362H (History & Structure of the English Language II - Post 1500), ENG6365H (Diasporic Englishes), or a special examination in Old English.

 COURSES OUTSIDE THE ENGLISH DEPARTMENT

 Students may take up to 2 half courses outside the department.
-Students wishing to take such a course should obtain the approval of the Associate Director, MA or Phd or the Director of MA in the Field of Creative Writing.
-A Course Add/Drop Form should be completed and signed by the Graduate Director in English and taken to the host department for approval.
-As not all graduate departments allow students to enrol in courses via ROSI, also check local enrolment procedures with the host department.
-It is not too late to begin this process in Orientation week, but if you wish to get started earlier, a copy of the Course Add/Drop Form can be found on the SGS website at www.sgs.utoronto.ca under Students/Forms.
-Complete and return the signed form to the Graduate Administrator and Counsellor.
+Students wishing to take such a course should obtain approval in writing from the Associate Director, MA or PhD or the Director of MA in the Field of Creative Writing.
+As not all graduate departments allow students to enrol in courses via ACORN, also check local enrolment procedures with the host department.

-As of September 2011, incoming M.A. students are required to take Critical Topographies: Theory and Practice of Contemporary Literary Studies in English.
+As of September 2011, incoming MA students are required to take ENG6999YF Critical Topographies: Theory and Practice of Contemporary Literary Studies in English.
 Please note that MA CRW students are not required to take this course.

-As of September 2011, incoming doctoral candidates are required to take Texts, Theories, and Archives.
+As of September 2011, incoming PhD candidates are required to take ENG8000H Texts, Theories, and Archives in Year 1.

-As of September 2011, incoming PhD Direct Admits must also take ENG6999Y1F Critical Topographies in Year 1 and ENG8000H Texts Theories and Archives in Year 2.
+As of September 2011, incoming PhD U (Direct Entry) students must also take ENG6999YF Critical Topographies in Year 1 and ENG8000H Texts Theories and Archives in Year 2.